Fixed-Rate Home Loans

 Fixed Rate Mortgage Basics

-Fixed rate mortgages or "FRMs" are exactly what they sound like: mortgages with fixed interest rates.
-They exist on all types of mortgage instruments available through reputable lenders and are available with all mortgage term lengths.
-Lenders love fixed rate loans because they represent a lower risk of default since the borrower already knows exactly how much their base principal plus interest payment will be for the next 15 to 30 years.
+Lenders love fixed rate loans because they represent a lower risk of default since the borrower already knows exactly how much their base principal plus interest payment will be for the next 10,15, 20, or 30 years.

 Unlike an adjustable rate mortgage (ARM), the rate on the loan is not based on an index.
 The rate is based on the risk profile of the borrower and the risk of the market rate going up.
 In the initial years the rate of an FRM would always be higher than the ARM for the same borrower.
 This is because with an FRM the lender will have to carry the risk of the market rates increasing, unlike the ARM which puts that risk on the borrower.

 Fixed rate mortgages don’t hold a lot of surprises, so they are generally preferred by banks everywhere.
 Over time, the payment you’re making becomes smaller in relation to your income.
 This is in direct opposition to an adjustable rate mortgage, which allows the interest rate to change, thus causing the payment to change, often increasing and even exceeding the amount of your payment in relation to your income over time.